swetalanaparida/FacebookPost_Clustering_Analysis/README.md

 # FacebookPost_Clustering_Analysis

-This project demonstrates the use of clustering algorithms to group Facebook posts based on various features such as reactions, comments, and status type.
-The objective is to explore different clustering methods and evaluate their performance in terms of distinctiveness and quality of clusters.
+This project demonstrates the application of clustering algorithms to group Facebook posts from Thai fashion and cosmetics retail sellers.
+The analysis is based on various features like reactions, comments, shares, and status types.
+The goal is to evaluate the performance of different clustering methods and derive insights from the data.

+# Objective
+Prepare and clean the dataset by handling missing values, detecting and addressing outliers, and performing descriptive statistics and visualization.
+Apply clustering algorithms (K-Means, DBSCAN, and Agglomerative Clustering) on the dataset.
+Compare the clustering models using performance metrics like Silhouette Score, Calinski-Harabasz Index, and Davies-Bouldin Index.
+Provide insights based on the clustering results and evaluate the quality and distinctiveness of clusters.

+# Technologies Used
+- Python: Programming language used for the project.
+- Libraries:
+pandas for data manipulation.
+numpy for numerical operations. sklearn for clustering and model evaluation. matplotlib, seaborn for data visualization. scipy for outlier detection and statistical methods.